 Voice picking is a form of hands-free picking.
-Voice picking is now been around for a very long time, it’s a very stable technology, and it has some great applications.
-The best application for it is where the operator truly needs a hands-free environment, and they’re picking in an environment where there’s a fair amount of walking distance from location to location.
-You have to be cautious about picking in very dense areas, while at the same time increasing your verification steps when you’re picking, because you have to talk into it.
+Voice picking has been in use for a very long time, is very stable technology, and can be quite effective.
+The best application for it is where the operator truly needs to be hands-free they’re picking in an environment where there’s a fair amount of walking distance from location to location.
+Voice picking needs to be used cautiously in very dense areas, and voice directed verification steps need be used judiciously—because talking into the system is not always as fast as a bar code scan with a mobile device or a button push in a light directed and/or carousel light directed operation.

 Pick Face Cube Size